otson/Voxels/README.md

-# Voxels - Java game using procedurally generated, editable 3D terrain#
+# Voxels#

+Voxels is a 3D sandbox game written in Java.
+The game world is procedurally generated and freely modifiable by the player.

 This README would normally document whatever steps are necessary to get your application up and running.